huggingface/datasets/templates/metric_card_template.md

 *What type of task can this metric be used for?
 If the metric is limited for specific dataset(s), which dataset(s)?*

 ## How to Use
+*Give general statement of how to use the metric*

+*Provide simplest possible example for using the metric*

 ### Inputs
 *List all inputs in the format below*